DarrenFrenkel/Black_Jack/README.md

 Black_Jack
 ==========
 Hey this is the game of black jack based on the essential rules.
-To play this you must download python and the following following imports:
+To play this you must download python and the following following modules:

 * simpleguitk
 * pygame